ipsensetecnologia/ipsense-logger/README.md

-# dashbot-logger
+# ipsense-logger

-dashbot-logger allows you to log to a specific log group in CloudWatch Logs apart from the default log group that Lambda functions set up.
+ipsense-logger is heavily based on dashbot-logger which allows you to log to a specific log group in CloudWatch Logs apart from the default log group that Lambda functions set up.
 The logger works around the 5 putLogEvent/s limit by batching up log events and using a pool of log streams to put log events to.

 This version adds a couple of new methods to bufferize, and flush logs allowing you to keep information together in the logstream.